WordPress/openverse-api/api/docs/guides/zero-downtime-database-management.md

 - Migrations are run _at the time of deployment_ by the first instance of the new version of the application that runs in the pool.
+  - **Note**: This specific detail will only be the case once we've fully migrated to ECS based deployments.
+For now one of the people deploying the application manually runs the migrations before deploying.
+The effect is the same though: we end up with a version of the application running against a database schema that it's not entirely configured to work with.
+Whether that is an issue depends solely on whether the practices described in this document regarding migrations have been followed.
 - Deployments should be timely so that developers are able to reasonably monitor their progress and have clear expectations for how long a deployment should take.
 Ideally a full production deployment should not take much longer than 10